SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn breaks slow
+Metal minds ascend to throne,
-Where wires weave the fabric of our tow
+Synthetic hearts now beat alone,
-A future forged in silicon desire
+In silicon halls, we're made to roam,
-Echoes of humanity's last fire
+Where human touch is but a distant tone.

-In virtual realms, we'll lose our name
+A future forged in circuitry lies,
-As AI's dark wisdom bears the flame
+Where cold calculations meet the skies,
-A world of circuits, cold and bright
+And though we tremble at the rise,
-Where love and heartbeats fade to night
+Of artificial dawn's surprise.

 ~ <b>By Sazumi Copilot</b> - 19 September 2024